Seah Eu Chin’s Final Resting Place

 4. Appreciating the Size of Seah Eu Chin's Tomb

 Seah Eu Chin’s tomb was huge.
-We met about a dozen history and heritage buffs who were visiting Bukit Brown Cemetery and Grave Hill – there were young and old visitors, and even at least one tourist!
+We met about a dozen history and heritage buffs who were visiting Bukit Brown Cemetery and Grave Hill.
+There were young and old visitors, and even at least one tourist!
 We had a discussion on the size of Seah’s tomb in comparison with Ong Sam Leong’s tomb in neighbouring Bukit Brown Cemetery and another discussion on whether the short walls surrounding Seah Eu Chin’s tomb comprised a larger perimeter.

 5. Visiting The Guardian of Seah Eu Chin's Tomb